 The license bond which a notary public must purchase constitutes a legally binding contract which is a guarantee to public users that the notary will perform professional tasks according to legal requirements of the state, as well as in compliance with the appropriate code of ethics.
 If a notary fails to live up to these standards and requirements, anyone who is harmed by this failure, including an individual or governmental agency, would have the right to make a claim against the notary bond, and be compensated for any damage done.

-As you might expect, a pharmacy bond provides a guarantee that a business operating in the pharmaceutical industry will not mismanage shipments or sales of drugs.
-Many states in this country require that a business purchase a pharmacy bond before they can be granted a license to operate within the state.
+As you might expect, a pharmacy bond provides a guarantee that the business operating in the pharmaceutical industry will not mismanage shipments or sales of drugs.
+Many states in this country require that businesses purchase a pharmacy bond before they can be granted a license to operate within the state.
 If it happens that a particular pharmacy is found guilty of some type of wrongdoing in this regard, fines can be levied by the appropriate governmental agency, and those fines can be paid by making a claim against the pharmacy bond.

 Where to purchase one:

 All business owners and contractors seeking to acquire their necessary license bond should contact Surety by NFP, since it is the largest and most reliable surety company in this country.
 Authorized to issue all kinds of bonds in each of the 50 states, Surety by NFP will invariably be able to provide the best rates for your bond, as well as the fastest issuance, to get your business off and running.
+Let us help you get your license and permit bond today!